PabloGancharov/PabloGancharov.github.io/_posts/2018-11-24-changelog-kafka-experiment.markdown

 ![Confluent start](/files/kafka-changelog/confluent_start.png)

-Also you can access [http://localhost:8083/](http://localhost:8083/) to check the rest API is work.ing
+Also you can access [http://localhost:8083/](http://localhost:8083/) to check the rest API is working.

 __Testing producer/consumer w/ simple messages__

-let's use 2 teminal sessionsto teest kafka is working fine:
+let's use 2 teminal sessions to teest kafka is working fine:

 In one terminal start the Kafka avro console consumer: `./bin/kafka-console-consumer  --bootstrap-server localhost:9092 --topic test --from-beginning`

-Then in another terminal, let's the producer: `./bin/kafka-console-producer --broker-list localhost:9092 --topic test`
+Then in another terminal, let's start the producer: `./bin/kafka-console-producer --broker-list localhost:9092 --topic test`

 At this point you can type anything and every time you hit enter the message will be sent to the `test` topic and will appear in the `console consumer`